Operations of KFC by country: India

 KFC began to expand outside of Bangalore in 2004, with a localized menu that was the most extensive meat-free menu across the chain's worldwide operations.
 It introduced a vegetarian menu that included rice meals, wraps and side dishes and, like McDonald's, served eggless mayonnaise and sauces.
 Unnat Varma, marketing director of KFC India, states "The vegetarian offerings have made the brand more relevant to a larger section of consumers and that is necessary for KFC's growth."
 KFC also began using Indian spices and cooking techniques to localize its chicken dishes.
 By 2008–09, KFC operated 34 outlets in India.
 In 2014, KFC launched the "So Veg, So Good" menu as part of an India-specific promotional strategy focused on enhancing their vegetarian range.
-The company has been up to a lot of innovation over the past few months with the launch of the first-ever no crust all chicken KFC Chizza in December 2016.
-More recently, KFC got Mumbai's dabbawalas to deliver its newly launched 5-in-1 Meal Boxes.
-The city's dabbawalas, famed for their efficient delivery of office lunches, took on the role of KFC delivery men as part of an innovative marketing campaign.
-They supplied specially created 5-in-1 Meal Boxes to some office-goers instead of their regular dabbas.
-The innovation efforts have continued with the launch of the Watt a Box, a practical new take on the 5-in-1 Meal Box, which can also charge phones.
+The company launched the Chizza, a chicken fillet with pizza toppings, in December 2016.
+In 2016, KFC partnered with dabbawalas in Mumbai to deliver 5-in-1 Meal Boxes.
+In June 2026, it launched Watt a Box, a 5-in-1 Meal Box which can also charge phones.

 In July 2025, ‘Hindu Raksha Dal terrorized KFC in Ghailzand over sawan.

+In January 2026, KFC and Pizza Hut operators Sapphire Foods and Devyani International announced that they are going to merge in a US$934 million deal.